 - a) At the completion of the trip, the Conductor and Assistant Conductors must total all cash fare tickets sold onboard minus any cash used at the start of their trip for change.
-If the remaining total of cash is the same as the before train total, and matches the total eCOTS amount, the Conductor or Assistant Conductor has "balanced." - b) The total of cash, payment due forms, and all copies of any voided COTS must be remitted to a Ticket Office/Ticket Receiver as soon as possible - c) If the total of cash collected during the trip is more than the eCOTS sales, this is an Overage. - Overages must be included in the deposit for the train. - Employees with overages may be subjected to counseling or disciplinary action. - d) If the total of cash collected during the trip is less than the eCOTS sales, this is a shortage.
-Employees with shortages may be subjected to counseling or disciplinary action. - e) Conductor or Assistant Conductor's personal check may not be remitted in lieu of Amtrak funds. - f) If an audit reveals that the sum of the cash fare tickets is more than the cash remitted, the Conductor or Assistant Conductor may be subjected to counseling or disciplinary action. - g) The 48-Hour Rule h) The 72-Hour Rule i) The Five-Day Rule

-When there is no agent available to accept a remit or there is a train that must be worked and not enough time between assignments, the remittance must be made within 48 hours of the end of the work assignment.
+If the remaining total of cash is the same as the before train total, and matches the total eCOTS amount, the Conductor or Assistant Conductor has "balanced." - b) The total of cash, payment due forms must be remitted to the Ticket Office/Ticket Receiver as soon as possible. - c) If the total of cash collected during the trip is more than the eCOTS sales, this is an Overage. - Overages must be included in the deposit for the train. - Employees with overages may be subjected to counseling or disciplinary action. - d) If the total of cash collected during the trip is less than the eCOTS sales, this is a shortage.
+Employees with shortages may be subjected to counseling or disciplinary action. - e) Conductor or Assistant Conductor's personal check may not be remitted in lieu of Amtrak funds. - f) If an audit reveals that the sum of the cash fare tickets is more than the cash remitted, the Conductor or Assistant Conductor may be subjected to counseling or disciplinary action. - g) The 48-Hour Rule - When there is no agent available to accept a remit or there is a train that must be worked and not enough time between assignments, the remittance must be made within 48 hours of the end of the work assignment.